-For my patients, I often recommend a special diet of easily digestible food, called a low-FODMAP diet, which is detailed in this chart.
+Dietitian and researcher Gail Cresci, PhD, RD, says she often recommends a special diet of easily digestible food, called a low-FODMAP diet, which you’ll find outlined below.

-FODMAP stands for “fermentable oligo-, di-, and monosaccharides and polyols” – a mouthful to say, but in more common terms, FODMAPs are carbohydrates that may not be digested or absorbed well.
+FODMAP stands for “fermentable oligo-, di-, and monosaccharides and polyols” – a mouthful to say, but in more common terms, FODMAPs are carbohydrates that may not be digested or absorbed well, Dr. Cresci explains.
 Undigested carbohydrates are then metabolized by intestinal bacterial to produce excess gas, which leads to abdominal pain, diarrhea and/or constipation.

 What foods to limit (and good substitutes)

 Here’s a breakdown of what foods to limit when you’re following a low-FODMAP diet, as well as some suggested substitutes:

 - Lactose is found in milk and other soft dairy products like cottage cheese, cream cheese, ice cream and sour cream.
 Anyone can handle a very small amount of lactose, but if you eat more than your intestine can handle, you will get gas and abdominal pain.
 About half the population is born with low levels of lactase, which metabolizes dietary lactose.

 What to eat instead: Try lactose-free milk, oat milk, rice milk or soy milk as good alternatives to cow’s milk, as well as lactose-free yogurt.
 For cheese, try any of these three: hard cheeses, brie and camembert.
 Need butter?
 Go for olive oil instead.